 Each new landfill cell will be sized to accommodate between 1 and 2 year's waste disposal.
-Factors influencing the size of a landfill cell include:
+Site specific factors that will influence the size of a landfill cell include:

-- Annual waste disposal quantity; - Waste density being achieved on site; - Shape of the landfill base and how the new cell fits into the overall design; - Landfill airspace achieved over previous cells and side batters; and, - When the transition from the previous cell to the new cell is anticipated to occur.
+- Annual waste disposal quantity; - Waste density being achieved; - Shape of the landfill base and how the new cell fits into the overall design; - Landfill airspace achieved over previous cells and side batters; and, - When the transition from the previous cell to the new cell is anticipated to occur.